-In most cases it is possible to arrange an “After the Event” insurance policy to protect you against liability in case your case is lost.
+In many cases it is possible to arrange an “After the Event” insurance policy to protect you against liability for costs where your case is lost.
 Often we can arrange for the insurance policy premium to be payable only at the end of the case and only if you win.

 Private Funding Arrangements and Legal Expenses Insurance

-We explain how charges are calculated at the outset of the work, who will undertake it and their charging rate - and we provide our best budget estimate of the work or the particular stage we are handling for you.
+We explain how charges are calculated at the outset of the work, who will undertake it and their charging rate.
+We will provide our best estimate of the entire work, or the particular stage we are handling for you.

 Where you already have existing legal expense cover we can explain whether your policy is suitable and can be used to fund your legal costs.

 Divorce case funding: some new and affordable alternatives to legal aid.

 Since 1st April 2013, legal aid to assist clients with divorce proceedings is no longer be available save in very exceptional instances.
 For all our clients not eligible for legal aid, we offer a pay-as-you-go package based on an hourly rate for the work that is to be done and provide estimates of costs for the required work with regular reviews of the same to keep you informed.
 We accept fees by affordable instalments during the lifetime of the case.